 The MRF rotating zone volume is not assigned to any material.

 In the next step, boundary conditions need to be assigned as shown in Figure 5.
-We have a velocity inlet, a pressure outlet, a rotating wall, no-slip walls, and a rotating zone.
+We need to set up and assign a velocity inlet, a pressure outlet, a rotating wall, and a rotating zone.

-After selecting ‘Velocity inlet’, the user has to specify some parameters and assign faces.
+After selecting ‘Velocity inlet’, we have to specify some parameters and assign faces.
 Please proceed as below:

 The next one will be a pressure outlet.
-Make sure (P) gauge pressure is set to fixed value = 0.
+Make sure (P) Gauge pressure is set to a Fixed value of \( 0 Pa\).

 Did you know?